ApiLogicServer/Docs/docs/Logic-Why.md

 rules automate _adding_, _deleting_ and _updating_ orders.
 This is how 5 rules represent the same logic as 200 lines of code.

-Our cocktail napkin spec is really nothing more than a set of spreadsheet-like rules that govern how to derive and constrain our data.
+Our cocktail napkin spec is conceptually similar to a set of spreadsheet-like rules that govern how to derive and constrain our data.
 And by conceiving of the rules as associated with the _data_ (instead of a UI button), rules conceived for Place Order _automatically_ address these related transactions:

 *   add order
 * [**Ship Order**](https://github.com/valhuber/LogicBank/wiki/Ship-Order){:target="_blank" rel="noopener"} illustrates *cascade*, another form of multi-table logic